Sekolah Menengah Kebangsaan Anderson: Anderson School Prefectorial Board

-Anderson School Ipoh is also known for their century-old prefectorial board.
-The prefectorial board, also known as prefects, has a unique tradition and features making them different from other schools' prefects.
-Only the best of the best are selected to become members of this highly regarded organisation.
-Selection criteria for the Head Boy or Head Prefects is via a voting system among prefects and teachers.
-In 2008, the prefectorial board batch 2007–2008 created a logo and a motto for the school prefects.
-It is understood that Anderson School Prefects is the only prefects in the nation that has their own logo and motto.
+Anderson School Ipoh has a prefectorial board that has operated for a century.
+The board, whose members are known as prefects, follows specific traditions and selection processes.
+Head Prefects are selected through a voting system involving prefects and teachers.
+In 2008, the 2007–2008 cohort of prefects established a logo and a motto for the board.

 Anderson School Editorial Board

 Anderson School Editorial Board publishes the yearbook titled The Andersonian annually to commemorate the past year of the school.
 Interesting facts and pictures are published in the yearbook to cherish the memories of the past year.
 The yearbook is bought by the students and teachers.
 The editorial board consists of students helping to take pictures of events and writing articles for the yearbook.
 In 2018, QR codes were introduced to the yearbook which, when scanned, redirect to YouTube videos highlighting the event.
 A theme is chosen every year for the yearbook.
 In 2018, Anderson School celebrated its 100th Sports Day; the 2018 edition yearbook was theme was 'Sporting Glory'.